Chief Joseph Scenic Byway

 Roadside History

 The Chief Joseph Scenic Byway is named after the Native American chief of the Nez Perce Tribe.
-Following the Battle of the Big Hole in Idaho in 1877, Chief Joseph fled east through Yellowstone.
+Following the Battle of the Big Hole in 1877, Chief Joseph fled east through Yellowstone.
 He and 1,000 members of his tribe ran from the US Cavalry, who were trying to force the tribe onto a reservation so that white ranchers could have their lands.
 While crossing Yellowstone, the Nez Perce briefly captured several tourists before going north up the Clarks Fork River.
 The Nez Perce were trying to flee to Canada (an 1,800 mile trek), but surrendered after the six-day Battle of the Bear Paw in northeastern Montana.
 The tribe was stopped only 30 miles from their destination, the Canadian border.

 In his speech of surrender, Chief Joseph expressed dignity and defeat with his famous words, ‘Hear me, my chiefs, I am tired; my heart is sick and sad.
 From where the sun now stands, I will fight no more forever.’
 The Nez Perce tribe was forced onto reservations in Oklahoma and Washington despite promises to allow them back on their lands.
 Yellowstone’s Nez Perce Creek is named for this valiant attempt at freedom.